antiantivirus/soft-refresh/content/projects/aerial-community-radio.md

   - Community
 media:
   - image: https://res.cloudinary.com/dvckadoiv/image/upload/v1634915123/Soft%20Refresh/aerial%20community%20radio/aerial-image-2_cyayly.jpg
-    alt: Woman wearing grey coat and man wearing purple coat stand in a tunnel over a table with cdjs and laptop on it.
+    alt: Woman wearing grey coat and man wearing purple coat stand in a tunnel graffiti covered tunnel, over a table with cdjs and laptop on it.
 In the background there is a piece of graffiti in black and green.
     caption: aerial community radio launch, October 2020
   - image: https://res.cloudinary.com/dvckadoiv/image/upload/v1634915122/Soft%20Refresh/aerial%20community%20radio/aerial-image-1_cydcud.jpg
-    alt: It's dark, maybe arond 8pm and light from a electric lantern and laptop
+    alt: It's dark, its october in Aberdeen, maybe arond 8pm and light from a electric lantern and laptop fill the scene with dim light.
+Figures can just be made out standing inside a tunnels next to the beach.
     caption: aerial community radio launch, October 2020
   - image: https://res.cloudinary.com/dvckadoiv/image/upload/v1634915652/Soft%20Refresh/aerial%20community%20radio/Screenshot_2021-05-01_at_18.18.27-pichi_zqlbf2.jpg
-    alt:
+    alt: Screenshot showing aerial website for the subcity takeover, text is skewed all over the place and difficult ot read.
+Logos are upside down.
+Most prominent text reads celebrating 25 years of subcity.
+In the background a blue lit scene showcases 2 people djing.
     caption: e-zone for subcity collaboration, celebrating 25 years of subcity radio.
   - image: https://res.cloudinary.com/dvckadoiv/image/upload/v1634915652/Soft%20Refresh/aerial%20community%20radio/Screenshot_2020-10-30_at_00.28.38-pichi_y2vwxp.jpg
-    alt:
+    alt: Screenshot showing the aerial website all messed up!
+The images are skewed, logos all over the place and upside down.
+In the background there is a video of the north sea taken from aberdeen beach on a slightly grey but clear day.
     caption: aerial community radio website all messed up! e-zone madness!
 ---
 Co-founder and web developer for a community radio station based in Aberdeen.